DGC(LOCAL) - EMPLOYEE RIGHTS AND PRIVILEGES: EMPLOYEE EXPRESSION AND USE OF COLLEGE FACILITIES

-The Vice Chancellor, Student Services shall designate times, locations, and means by which materials that are appropriate for distribution, as provided in this policy, may be made available or distributed by employees or employee organizations to employees or others in College District facilities and areas that are not considered common outdoor areas.
+The campus dean or director shall designate times, locations, and means by which materials that are appropriate for distribution, as provided in this policy, may be made available or distributed by employees or employee organizations to employees or others in College District facilities and areas that are not considered common outdoor areas.

 Use of Facilities and Grounds

-The facilities and grounds of the College District shall be made available to employees or employee organizations, when such use does not conflict with use by, or any of the policies and procedures of, the College District.
-The requesting employees or employee organization shall pay all expenses incurred by their use of the facilities in accordance with a fee schedule developed by the Board.
+The facilities and grounds of the College District shall be made available to employees or employee organizations when such use does not conflict with use by, or any of the policies and procedures of, the College District.
+The requesting employees or employee organization shall pay all expenses incurred by their use of the facilities.

 An "employee organization" is an organization composed only of College District faculty and staff or an employee professional organization.

 To request permission to meet or host a speaker in College District facilities, interested employees or employee organizations shall file a written request with the campus dean or director in accordance with administrative procedures.

 The employees or the employee organization making the request shall indicate that they have read and understand the policies and rules governing use of College District facilities and that they will abide by those rules.